Bespeckle/kubetemplate/README.md

 **/templates**

-Holds the code which executes the templates, as well a sample template file.
+Holds the code which executes the templates, as well a sample templated YAML file.

 **/kubernetes**